 Dr. Munn’s clinical experience consists of working with diverse children, adolescents, adults, and families with post traumatic stress disorder, anxiety, depression, autism and ADHD in clinics, health centers, schools, shelters and communities.
-She is a clinical psychologist at UCSF Benioff Children’s Hospital Oakland at the Center for Vulnerable Children.
+She is a Clinical Psychologist and Clinical Supervisor at UCSF Benioff Children’s Hospital Oakland at the Center for Vulnerable Children.
+She loves teaching and supervising graduate students in Clinical Psychology and Clinical Social Work.
 In private practice, Dr. Munn works with individuals experiencing high stress, low mood and confidence, and trouble with motivation and focus; she also really enjoys working with parents, providing parent coaching and family therapy.

 Clinical Approach Dr. Munn’s passion is to empower families and help individuals to cultivate a healthy sense of self, work through life stressors, improve performance, and address concerns about the past, present and future.
 An important aspect of effective therapy is having a supportive relationship in which her clients are able to talk comfortably about their thoughts, emotions, and experiences.
 Therefore, Dr. Munn provides a counseling approach that is culturally sensitive, collaborative, warm, encouraging, empathic, and authentic.
 Her treatments are grounded in attachment and evidence-based theories of human functioning and change (cognitive behavioral, exposure, solution focused, mindfulness, motivational enhancement & strength based).